procf/colloids-setup/System-Setup/README.md

 ## System Setup Tips

-This folder contains advice for members of the PRO-CF Colloids Team on:
+This folder contains advice for members of the Rheoinformatic Colloids Team on:
 1. [Hardware] selection
 2. [Managing Northeastern-purchased computers] /(dealing with JAMF)
 3. [MacOS system setup] proir to starting colloids simulations